wandb/docs/docs/guides/launch/setup-agent-advanced.md

 * Kaniko: Use Kaniko when the agent polls launch queues in a Kubernetes cluster
 * Docker: Use Docker for all other cases in which you want to build images automatically.
-* Noop: Use when you want to pull prebuilt images.
+* Noop: Use when you *only* want to use prebuilt images.
+(Both other builders can use prebuilt images or build new ones.)

 ### Docker
 We recommend that you use the Docker builder if you want the agent to build images on a local machine (that has Docker installed).
 Specify the Docker builder in the launch agent config with the builder key.